-The initial set of ECG features used to develop CIIS contained a set of 32 logic criteria for myosupplementary set of variables listed in table 4.
+The initial set of ECG features used to develop CIIS contained a set of 32 logic criteria for myocardial infarction used in the Minnesota Code1 and a supplementary set of variables listed in table 4.
 Initial test runs revealed, however, that both the features used and the thresholds assigned to the Minnesota Code variables were suboptimal and these features rarely, if ever, entered into the best set of 14 for the infarction vs noninfarction classifier.
 Therefore, the logic criteria of the Minnesota Code were rejected and the search was limited to the variables listed in table 4.